SAP/ui5-webcomponents/docs/6-contributing/01-development-workflow.md

 ## 5. Open pull request (PR) from fork.

 You can open a pull request to the upstream repository from any branch or commit in your fork.
-We recommend that you make changes in a topic branch (not in your local master), so that you can push followup commits if you receive feedback on your pull request.
+We recommend that you make changes in a topic branch (not in your local main branch), so that you can push followup commits if you receive feedback on your pull request.

 You can open a pull request from the Github UI.

 **5.1.** Find the "Pull requests" tab and then press the "New pull request" button.

-**5.2.** Compare the master branch of the upstream with a branch from your fork.
+**5.2.** Compare the main branch of the upstream with a branch from your fork.

 **Note:** The full guide on how to open PR from fork can be found [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).